 Book a free 15-minute phone consultation directly in Grzegorz’s calendar.

-Sessions: 842 Nicholson St, Fitzroy North; 17 Grattan St and 165 Drummond St, Carlton; and online.
+Sessions: 842 Nicholson St, Fitzroy North; 17 Grattan St, Carlton; and online.

 Grzegorz (pron: zhe-gosh) works in English and Polish.

 Grzegorz (pron: zhe-gosh) is a certified psychotherapist, coach and facilitator.

 He is a Clinical Member of the Psychotherapy and Counselling Federation of Australia (PACFA).
 He is also a member of the International Association of Process Oriented Psychology (IAPOP) and the Polish Association of Psychotherapists and Practitioners of Process Psychology (PSPiPPP).

 Grzegorz graduated from the Institute of Applied Social Sciences of the University of Warsaw with a Masters in Sociology, specialising in therapy and conflict resolution.